phucd5/ycal/README.md

 PLEASE NOTE: While creating a new event, DO NOT change the item in the textbox directly.
 Rather, to set date, click on a date in the mini calendar interface.
 To set time, click on the time below the mini calendar interface.

 NOTE: Script is still populating courses so right now to test the feature would recommend: CPSC490, CPSC223, CPSC323.

+TO DO:

+- Add friend request system
+- Finish getting courses from YSC